Zareen Khan: Debut and breakthrough (2010–2013)

-2012–2013: Breakthrough

 Khan walked the ramp as showstopper for jewellery brand YS18 at India International Jewellery Week (IIJW), 2012.

 Khan's second release was Sajid Khan's comedy film Housefull 2, a sequel of Housefull and Hindi remake of the Malayalam film Mattupetti Machan.
 The film revolves around two cousins Henna and Bobby, the two daughters of the Kapoor family who hate each other very much, a model JLo, love interest of Jolly, the son of Jagga Daku and four Best friends Sunny, Max, Jolly, and Jai who fall in love with her.
 Khan played the role of JLo, a model who is in love with Jolly, played by Ritesh Deshmukh and featured her alongside an ensemble cast including Akshay Kumar, Asin, John Abraham and Jacqueline Fernandez.
-Khan earned critical acclaim for her performance, with Taran Adarsh stating, "Zarine act more as eye candy.
+Khan earned praise for her performance, with Taran Adarsh stating, "Zarine act more as eye candy.
 She appears typical sultry and enticing selves; and is befitting in her own space."
 Housefull 2 ranked among the highest-grossing Bollywood films of 2012.

 In 2013, Khan made her Tamil debut in Vetrimaaran's Naan Rajavaga Pogiren, in which she did an item number in the song "Malgove" alongside Nakul Jaidev.
 She was appreciated for the song.
 Taran Adarsh commented, "Zarine Khan's song is high on energy."